If you are to turn 65 within the next year or two, it's time to learn about your Medicare supplement insurance plan options. A quality

 |Foreign Travel Emergency (Up to Plan Limits)||No||No||80%||80%||80%||80%||No||No||80%||80%|

 *Plan F is also has a high-deductible option.
-The F high deductible plan pays for all Medicare-covered expenses after you meet a $2240 annual deductible.
+The F high deductible plan pays for all Medicare-covered expenses after you meet a $2340 annual deductible.
+Plan C and plan F are only available to those who are not new to Medicare.

 **Office copay exceptions: Some office visits may require a copayment of up to $20.
 Emergency room visits may require a copayment of up to $50.